With the weather still so chilly outside, it’s the perfect time to spend a cosy afternoon designing your dream garden.

 If you’ve been thinking about transforming your garden in this style, here are a few ideas to get you started.
 I’ve outlined the key elements of Mediterranean garden design, and the ways you can implement them into your own garden.

-A really good place to start with any garden design is with your plant choices.
+A great place to start with any garden design is with your plant choices.

 Think colourful flowers in terracotta pots and exuberant climbers tumbling over walls.
 A Mediterranean garden will always smell as good as it looks – so pick plants for fragrance as well as colour.
 Olive trees are a classic nod to the theme, and they work well in any size or shape of garden, either as a focal point, or nestled in the corner in a large container.

-They probably won’t bear fruit in this country, (although there is a chance they will) but their silvery green leaves are emphatic of warmer climes.
-Choose a sunny, sheltered spot for your Olea Eurpoea.
+They probably won’t bear fruit in this country, (although there is a chance they may) but their silvery green leaves are emphatic of warmer climes.
+Choose a sunny, sheltered spot for your Olea Europaea.

-Geraniums: Perfect for pots and window boxes, geraniums will bring lots of lovely colour to your silver green and terracotta backdrop.
-Check out Calliope’s fantastic range.
+- Geraniums: Perfect for pots and window boxes, geraniums will bring lots of lovely colour to your silver green and terracotta backdrop

 Don’t forget that many Mediterranean plants are drought tolerant and will need well-drained soil that isn’t too heavy.
 If you have clay soil, you can improve it by digging in plenty of organic matter as well as some horticultural grit for drainage.
 Always make sure your pots have holes in the bottom to allow water to drain away easily.